FIVE MOST SURPRISING FINDS

 Federal Reserve Survey of Consumer Finances, 2022

-The gap is not a percentage difference.
-It is the difference between a foothold and a free fall, between the possibility of homeownership and the certainty of rent, between a child who can be told "we saved for your college" and a child who understands, before anyone says a word, that there is nothing saved and nothing coming.
+That gap is not a percentage difference.
+It marks the line between a foothold and a free fall — the possibility of homeownership against the certainty of rent — and it divides the child who can be told “we saved for your college” from the child who already understands, before anyone speaks, that nothing has been set aside and nothing is coming.

 The median net worth of a married Black household is $131,000.
 For a single Black woman, it is $1,700.
 That is not a gap.
 It is a different country.